bhargav-bkpatel/sanity-plugin-seo/README.md

 `;
 ```

-Create type for all the fields `/lib/sanity/queries/demo.d.ts`
+Create type for all the fields `/lib/sanity/queries/demo.d.ts` (Typescript)

 ``` Typescript